-Details are also provided on the LHBC Waste Facility website.
-The Site Operations Manager is responsible for ensuring the Hotline is advertised.
+Details are also provided on the DADI Waste Facility website.
+The Site Operations Manager is responsible for ensuring the Hotline is advertised on the website.

-As a minimum, notification of complaints received via the community response line is to be provided by immediate SMS relay to the LHBC Site Operations Manager.
+As a minimum, notification of complaints received via the community response line is to be provided by immediate SMS relay to the DADI Site Operations Manager.